andycek/BEe-intelligent/README.md

 ## What next?

 Next step is ... the world!
-We can map even the whole world to help bees every where to find a clean environment for pollination!
+We can map even the whole world to help bees everywhere to find a clean environment for pollination!

 ## Acknowledgments

-* Reaktor and University of Helsinki for the helpfull courses "Elemets of AI" and "Building AI"
+* Reaktor and University of Helsinki for the helpfull courses "Elements of AI" and "Building AI"
 * ... and my dear Diana to supporting me!